Relax. You’re on island time.

 Meet your host

-Having spent most of the last decade covering coastal Thailand for Travelfish.org, and contributing island-related stories to CNN Travel, Horizon Guides and others, I’ve been lucky enough to explore, research, photograph and write about more than 80 islands and many mainland coastal areas in Thailand.
+Having spent most of the last decade covering coastal Thailand for Travelfish, and contributing island-related stories to CNN Travel, Horizon Guides and other outlets, I’ve been lucky to explore, research, photograph and write about more than 80 islands and most of the mainland coastal areas in Thailand.

 Now I’m on a quest to visit every island in the country, and Thai Island Times is my way to share that journey with you.
 I also do freelance writing and travel consulting; check out some of my clips and feel free to contact me at email@example.com.

 virtually transports you to Thai islands and coastal areas, often focusing on smaller and lesser-known islands and beaches;

 peels back the layers by revealing insights related to geography, environment, conservation, terminology and natural and social history, among other ways;

 contributes occasional reported articles on, for example, indigenous rights and Thailand’s pandemic struggles;